-Inform the Financial Aid Office of any changes to your enrollment plans: Both undergraduate and graduate students should submit a newany time their enrollment plans for the study abroad semester differ from their current USC enrollment.
-For example, an undergraduate student enrolled full-time at USC, but enrolling in fewer than 12 units while studying abroad, will need to submit a so that we can adjust the cost of attendance.
+Inform the Financial Aid Office of any changes to your enrollment plans: Both undergraduate and graduate students should submit a new Financial Aid Supplement any time their enrollment plans for the study abroad semester differ from their current USC enrollment.
+For example, an undergraduate student enrolled full-time at USC, but enrolling in fewer than 12 units while studying abroad, will need to submit a Financial Aid Supplement so that we can adjust the cost of attendance.

 Programs with a Lower Cost of Attendance

-Most types of financial aid, including scholarships, grants, loans and tuition assistance benefits, are transferrable to official USC-sponsored study abroad programs; however, the amount of aid will be adjusted based on the program-specific cost of attendance.
+Most types of financial aid, including scholarships, grants, loans and tuition assistance benefits, are transferrable to official USC-sponsored study abroad programs.
+The amount of aid, however, will be adjusted based on the program-specific cost of attendance.
 Some types of financial aid may be reduced if the overseas program costs less than one semester of on-campus USC study.
 When we decrease your budget, we will reduce your financial aid in the following order:

 1. University Grants.

-Students receiving the USC Merit Scholarships that cover tuition only (such as the Presidential and Trustee) may receive the same dollar amount they would receive at USC, as long as the awards are applied to tuition only.
-For example, if you have a Presidential award (a USC half-tuition award) of $14,314 per semester and your overseas tuition charge is $15,448, you can receive $14,314 toward the overseas tuition cost.
+Students receiving USC Merit Scholarships that cover tuition only (such as the Presidential and Trustee) may receive the same dollar amount they would receive at USC, as long as the awards are applied to tuition only.
+For example, if you have a Presidential award (a USC half-tuition award) of $16,660 per semester and your overseas tuition charge is $17,000, you can receive $16,660 toward the overseas tuition cost.

 USC Merit Scholarships will not be applied to any administrative fees charged by the overseas program.

-Undergraduate students: Please notify our office if you or your family has new, special circumstances that should be considered in the calculation of your Estimated Family Contribution (such as new out-of-pocket medical expenses or a recent job loss).
+Undergraduate students: Please notify our office if you or your family has new, special circumstances that should be considered in the calculation of your Student Aid Index (such as new out-of-pocket medical expenses or a recent job loss).
 For additional information, please see Special Circumstances and Appeals.